-Their first EP,” 4.10.11”, is a comfortable collection of pop/rock songs.
+Their first EP “4.10.11” is a comfortable collection of pop/rock songs.
 Perhaps “comfortable” isn’t the right term for it.
-While the music does have qualities befitting a coffee shop, or even the soundtrack of a romantic comedy, a careful listener can pick up on the raw emotions that must have been present during the song’s actual writing.
+Though the music does have qualities befitting a coffee shop, or even the soundtrack of a romantic comedy, a careful listener can pick up on the raw emotions that must have been present during the song’s actual writing.
 “Stupid Boy” is one example of this with its melancholic ode to a past love.
-While being part of a group effort “4.10.11” is predominately a product of Butler’s own creation. “[The songs are] influenced by one feeling at that moment.
-I’d have to get up in the middle of the night and write the song in one go.” says Butler.
+While part of a group effort, “4.10.11” is predominately a product of Butler’s own creation. “[The songs are] influenced by one feeling at that moment.
+I’d have to get up in the middle of the night and write the song in one go,” says Butler.

 Since the EP’s release, the band has gone on to play numerous shows around Austin clubs and has developed a dedicated following.
-It’s easy to see why with their emotional stage show that is paired with outstanding musicianship.
+It’s easy to see why with their emotional stage show paired with their outstanding musicianship.
 Watching an audience react to the band’s set is an interesting sight.
-Heads bob, toes tap and people break into dance, especially during “Count to Five”, a distinctly funk/rock influenced track.
-It’s important to mention this as funk and R&B have become an important aspect of Rebecca Butler & the Richards.
+Heads bob, toes tap and people break into dance, especially during “Count to Five,” a distinctly funk/rock influenced track.
+It’s important to mention this, as funk and R&B have become an important aspect of Rebecca Butler & the Richards.

 While citing Dr. John, Red Hot Chili Peppers, and Otis Redding as influences, the band also looked to The Beatles and The Beach Boys for inspiration.
-“I definitely want to stay pop but we definitely have more rock influence.”
-Butler elaborated.
-“We needed to diversify in general, so a lot of that just came from wanting to make it a little funkier.” added Ogden.
+“I definitely want to stay pop but we definitely have more rock influence,” Butler says.
+“We needed to diversify in general, so a lot of that just came from wanting to make it a little funkier,” Ogden added.